The Importance of Vocational Expert Testimony at a Disability Hearing

 What Does a Vocational Expert Do?

-• answering the judge's set of "hypothetical RFC questions."
+As expert witnesses, vocational experts play two main roles—classifying your “past relevant work” and answering the judge’s set of “hypothetical RFC questions.”

 Classifying your Past Relevant Work

-Usually, the VE will review your work history report before the hearing and classify your past work using a Department of Labor publication known as the Dictionary of Occupational Titles (DOT).
-The DOT categorizes jobs according to their physical demands (the "exertional level") and their mental demands (the "skill level").
+Usually, the VE will review yourwork history report before the hearing and classify your past work using a Department of Labor publication known as the Dictionary of Occupational Titles (DOT).
+The DOT categorizes jobs according to their physical demands (the “exertional level”) and their mental demands (the “skill level”).
 Each job is assigned a specific number called the DOT code.

 The judge will ask the VE to provide the DOT codes for your past jobs using information from your work history report as well as any new details you provided during the hearing.
-Depending on how comprehensive your work history report is, the VE may ask you directly to clarify your job duties.
+Depending on how comprehensive your work history report is, the VE may ask you directly to clarify the details of your job duties.

 Here’s an example of a common exchange during vocational expert testimony about past work: